 - Provides support and resources for mid-career teachers through the Mid-Career Psychology Committee.

 - Sponsors initiatives that foster collaborations among psychology teachers, other professionals in psychology, teachers in other disciplines, business organizations, and local communities.

-- Collaborates with other organizations such as the American Psychological Society and the Council for Teachers of Undergraduate Psychology.
+- Collaborates with other organizations such as the American Psychological Society.

 - Sponsors programs at conferences

 Go to the "How To Join" page to see details for joining The Society for the Teaching of Psychology